Large Language Models as Simulated Economic Agents: What Can We Learn from Homo Silicus?: Introduction

-I consider the reasons the reasons why AI experiments might be helpful in understanding actual humans.
-The core of the argument is that LLMs---by nature of their training and design---are (1) computational models of humans and (2) likely possess a great deal of latent social information.
-For (1), the creators of LLMs have designed them to respond in ways similar to how a human would react to prompts---including prompts that are economic scenarios.
-The design imperative to be ``realistic''' is why they can be thought of as computational models of humans.
-For (2), these models likely capture latent social information such as economic laws, decision-making heuristics, and common social preferences because the LLMs are trained on a corpus that contains a great deal of written text where people reason about and discuss economic matters: What to buy, how to bargain, how to shop, how to negotiate a job offer, how to make a job offer, how many hours to work, what to do when prices increase, and so on.
+We consider the reasons why AI simulations might be helpful in understanding actual humans.
+The core of the argument is that LLMs---by nature of their training and design---are (i) computational models of humans and (ii) possess a great deal of social information.
+For (i), the creators of LLMs have designed them to respond in ways similar to how a human would react to prompts \citep{bai2022helpfulharmless,ouyang2022training}---including prompts that are economic scenarios.
+For (ii), these models capture two rich sources of social information.
+The first is latent in the form of economic activities, decision-making heuristics, and common social preferences that the LLM implicitly learns from its training data.
+These massive corpora contain a great deal of written text where people reason about and discuss economic matters: what to buy, how to bargain, how to shop, how to negotiate a job offer, how many hours to work, what to do when prices increase, and so on.
+Second, LLMs have also been trained on the majority, if not all, of published social scientific research.
+This comprises the facts, theory, and empirical results codified by researchers; welfare theorems, prospect theory's account of loss aversion, the income returns to education, and so on.

-Like all models, any particular \emph{homo silicus} is wrong, but that judgment is separate from a decision about usefulness.
-To be clear, each \emph{homo silicus} is a flawed model and can often give responses far away from what is rational or even sensical.
-But ultimately, what will matter in practice is whether these AI experiments are practically valuable for generating insights.
-As such, the majority of the paper focuses on GPT-3 experiments.
+It is essential to note that the sources of social information in the LLM's training data are not perfect ingredients for simulating human behavior.
+For instance, directly applying insights from published research may enhance the realism of simulations.
+But it can also make brittle simulations appear robust because models may simply regurgitate problematic and memorized results \citep{sarkar2024lookahead,ludwig2025llmapplied}.
+We address such tensions along with other conceptual issues related to LLMs' training corpora, opacity, and the generalizability of simulations.

-Each experiment is motivated by a classic experiment in the behavioral economics literature.
-I use \cite{charness2002understanding}, \cite{kahneman1986fairness}, and \cite{samuelson1988status}.
-I selected these experiments because they are simple to describe and implement.
-They also have clear qualitative results that can be compared to the AI experimental outcomes.
+While conceptual issues are important, what ultimately matters is whether these AI simulations are practically valuable for generating insights.
+As such, the majority of this paper is devoted to presenting and discussing five simulated experiments.
+We selected these experiments because they are simple to describe and implement.
+They also have clear qualitative results that can be compared to the AI outcomes.